-- > Boys: Above the collar

-- > Girls: Long hair must be tied back

-- Any hair colouring should look natural in accordance with the student's natural hair colour.

-- > One plain stud per ear is permitted.
-Large stones, loops or hanging earrings are not allowed.

-- > One discreet, plain necklace is allowed.

-- ➤ No makeup
+- Hair should be of natural colour(s) and be styled moderately.
+Long hair must be worn neatly off the face. - One plain stud per ear is permitted.
+Large stones, loops or hanging earrings are not allowed. - One discreet, plain necklace is allowed. - No makeup